inrupt/solid-client-access-grants-js/README.md

 ## Fetching a single consent grant

-Information about granted consent can be read by calling `getConsentGrant`.
-It returns all stored information about the consent grant, such as the purpose, the expiry date, etc, as well as the signature proof.
+Information about granted consent can be read by calling `getConsentGrant()`.
+It returns all stored information about the consent grant, such as the purpose, the expiry date, etc., as well as the signature proof.

 ```typescript
 const consentGrant = getConsentGrant(